mildsunrise/asahi-linux-docs/docs/hw/soc/spmi.md

 Each of the FIFOs has a capacity of 64 words.
 Because all known batches can be at most 5 words, the controller can in the worst case hold up to 12 outstanding SPMI commands.

-FIFO_STATUS and FIFO_CURSORS return information about the TX FIFO in the low half-word, and the RX FIFO in the high half-word.
-A half-word in FIFO_STATUS has the following structure:
+STATUS and CURSORS return information about the TX FIFO in the low half-word, and the RX FIFO in the high half-word.
+A half-word in STATUS has the following structure:
  - [Bits 0..7] **COUNT**: Amount of words in the FIFO, 0..0x40
  - [Bit 8] **EMPTY**: Set if the FIFO is empty, e.g. COUNT == 0
  - [Bit 9] **FULL**: Set if the FIFO is full, e.g. COUNT == 0x40

-A half-word in FIFO_CURSORS has the following structure:
+A half-word in CURSORS has the following structure:
  - [Bits 0..7] **WRITE_CURSOR**: Buffer position of the next word to push, 0..0x3F
  - [Bits 8..15] **READ_CURSOR**: Buffer position of the next word to consume, 0..0x3F

-When both cursors are equal, the FIFO may be either empty or full; FIFO_STATUS may be used to disambiguate.
+When both cursors are equal, the FIFO may be either empty or full; STATUS may be used to disambiguate.

+Writing a 1 to bit 0 of the ACTION1 register clears both FIFOs.

+There is a debug mechanism to read arbitrary words from the buffer of a FIFO.
+PEEK_POS selects which word:

+ - [Bit 8] **FIFO_IDX**: FIFO to select (0 = TX, 1 = RX)
+ - [Bits 16..24] **CURSOR**: Buffer position to read (0..0x3F)

+And PEEK_VALUE returns the current value at the selection.

 ## Interrupts